 - Now close everything and open Outlook Again.

 By performing these methods, you can solve the update issue.
-As you can see that how important OST is when it comes to this issue, so if none of these methods work, then you can try to repair OST with Kernel for OST recovery tool , which is an outstanding solution to every problem related with your OST.
+As you can see that how important OST is when it comes to this issue, so if none of these methods work, then you can try to repair OST with OST recovery tool , which is an outstanding solution to every problem related with your OST.

 When the manual solutions provided above do not work, you can move ahead and try a professional solution – the Kernel OST Recovery tool.
 The tool will be checking the OST files for corruption and recover the entire items, including the deleted ones.